 Plywood can serve as decking.
 This can be a cost-effective option if you already have access to wooden planks or can cut them to length.
 However, wood is also flammable and may not provide the necessary strength to support the inventory that you intend to store.

-Wire decking lays over the pallet rack’s support beams, providing a metal mesh layer for added safety.
-A wire mesh deck can prevent inventory from falling through to the ground and, unlike wooden or timber decking, is not susceptible to fire hazards.
+If you need a type of decking for ventilation, wire decking lays over the pallet rack’s support beams, providing a metal mesh layer for added safety.
+Wire mesh decking can prevent inventory from falling through to the ground and, unlike wooden or timber decking, is not susceptible to fire hazards.

 Pallet Racking Accessories

 Also called base plates, foot plates are located at the base of each upright and may be part of the upright or a separate component.
-This part increases the surface area on which the upright rests and has a hole for bolting the plate to the floor, which is necessary for proper anchoring.
+This part increases the surface area on which the upright rests and has a hole for bolting the plate to the floor, necessary for proper anchoring.

 If you have two pallet racks positioned back to back, a row spacer can connect the two, attaching directly to the uprights.
 Row spacers can set the spacing between them while also increasing the stability and strength of the two systems.

 Pallet racks safety panels and nets